» BLACK WIDOW SPIDER PICTURE

 Male black widow spider picture

-The female specimen is much bigger (the male is about 1/3 its size), and has the well known and noticeable red hourglass on the bottom side of its abdomen, as we can see in the top left spider picture.
-The male's venom is not poisonous for the human, its body us much thinner, and has longer legs.
+The female arachnid is much bigger (the male is about 1/3 its size), and it shows the well known and noticeable red hourglass on the bottom side of its abdomen as it is possible to see in the picture on the top left-hand corner.
+The male's venom is not poisonous for humans.
+Its body is much thinner and its legs are much longer.

 black widow spider picture